basisvectors/mega-checker/README.md

 # mega-checker
-check if mega link is valid or not
+check if mega link is dead or not

 ```python
 import re